-To aid the monitoring of compliance with the credit rating requirements of TRE's credit risk management strategy and to minimise the risk of counterparty failure arising from external parties, TRE has established key risk indicators which are consistent with its investment strategy and investment risk appetite and tolerances.
+To aid the monitoring of compliance with the credit rating requirements of TRE's credit risk management strategy and to minimise the risk of counterparty failure arising from external parties, TRE has established limits that its external investment manager must adhere to, accompanied by key risk indicators which are consistent with its investment strategy, risk appetite and tolerances.
 These indicators take into account, but do not rely solely on, the financial security rating and credit rating assigned by external rating agencies.